Race for first private space station heats up as NASA set to retire ISS

 Feustel said the company wanted to be a "service provider to not only the US government", but all countries seeking to send their astronauts into space for training and research.

-"For less than $100 million, you can put an astronaut in space on a VAST spacecraft."
+"For less than US$100 million, you can put an astronaut in space on a VAST spacecraft."